 Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

-International Student Support offers a variety of resources to assist you with making a Tier 4 visa extension application or to apply for the EU Settlement Scheme.
+International Student Support offers a variety of resources to assist you with making a Student visa application in the UK or to apply for the EU Settlement Scheme.

 It is particularly important to ensure you meet all UKVI document and maintenance requirements and to start preparing financial documents early.
 All visa applications must be submitted before your visa expiry date.

 Study in the UK as an EU / EEA national

 If you currently live in the UK, or have been living in the UK within the last 6 months and intend to return to the UK to continue doing so, please see the information below about eligibility to apply to the EU Settlement Scheme and the UK Home Office webpages.

 EU Settlement Scheme for EU and EEA nationals - when and how to apply: